Import your own CSV, TSV, TXT, XLSX, and ZIP files into Funnel

 Do you have data that you would like to import into Funnel besides the hundreds of plug-and-play data sources that you can use out of the box?

 This article outlines how you can import your own CSV, TSV or Excel files directly into Funnel.

 There are also other ways of importing data into Funnel depending on your needs:

 Set up a Google Sheets import.

-Make a Data request.
+Make a Custom Connector request.
 This way, files can be automatically sent to Funnel via email, SFTP, s3-upload and more, and you can get bespoke help from our Data Integration Engineers.
-Note: This feature is not included in Essentials and Agency Small plans (see our Pricing page for more details).
+Note: This feature is not included in the Free & Starter plans (see our Pricing page for more details).
 Get in touch with us if you are interested in getting access.

 Set up a new File import

 Go to the list of Data sources and start adding a new data source by clicking on "+ Data Sources".
 At the very bottom of the list of data sources, there is a button that says "File Import".
 You can also find it by searching for "file", "csv" or "excel".